Cornelius-ngatia/dsc-phase-1-project-v3/README.md

   - Make main objectives on how to achieve our understanding of the business

 ### Data Understanding
-- Understanding the data set
+- Understanding the data set:
+"C:\School Work\Project Phase 1\dsc-phase-1-project-v3\AviationData.csv"

 - Checking for missing values